 - The development of the ear is in a sweet spot between 7 (or 8) weeks and 12 weeks, as its shape and proportions are clearly defined yet not set in stone (cartilage hasn’t yet hardened into shape).
 The Veterinarian needs to make more of a guess as to how the ear might develop, risking the removal of either too much or too little of the ear.

 There are four most used styles of ear cropping:

 - Battle Crop– The battle crop style is the one that removes the most amount of material, leaving nothing to grab back in the dogfighting days.
-This style leaves nearly nothing left of the ear at all, but remains an option for some breeds.
+This style leaves nearly nothing left of the ear but remains an option for some breeds.

 - Show Crop– The show crop leaves enough ear behind to allow the ear to have a more defined, triangular shape.

 - Tall Crop– This is one of the longest available styles for certain breeds of dogs.
-This style often requires supporting to heal in an erect position atop of the head as it has more material than the other three.
+This style often requires support to heal in an erect position atop of the head as it has more material than the other three.